dvanblerkom/ece4203_lab1/README.md

 1. Change the script to be executable by you and no one else.
 2. Add permissions for everyone in your group to be able to execute the same script
 3. Make the script writable by you ane everyone in your group, but unreadable by others
-4. *(optional)* Change the owner of the file to be `eecs151` (Note: you will not be able to execute this command, so just provide the command itself)

 #### Question 5: Makefile Targets